CarlosLiberJesus/obsidian-vault/vault/BeWhyOrg/Local/AI/LLMs/External Services/Model Aggregadors.md

 # Introduction

+This page is to optimise research so far, and start a place where we can agregate pages/services that can hold several models.

+## OpenRouter

 OpenRouter provides a unified API that gives you access to hundreds of AI models through a single endpoint, while automatically handling fallbacks and selecting the most cost-effective options.
 Get started with just a few lines of code using your preferred SDK or framework.

 Homepage: [Homepage](https://openrouter.ai/)